Boards of management in primary schools

 - 3 direct nominees of the patron

-- 3 parents of children enrolled and in attendance in either of the two schools (at least one being a mother and at least one being a father and subject to each school having at least one parent of a child enrolled and attending its school on the Board).
-The parents must be elected by the general body of parents of children who are enrolled and have commenced attendance at either of the two schools.
+- 3 parents of children enrolled and in attendance in either of the two schools.
+At least must be a mother and at least one must be a father and each school must have at least one parent of a child enrolled and attending its school on the Board).
+The parents must be elected by the general body of parents of children who are enrolled and have started attendance at either of the two schools.

 - The principals of the 2 schools.